rohanku/switcherbot/README.md

 ## Device

-The device, designed using OnShape, is powered by a RaspberryPi running a Flask web app for provisioning and an MQTT tunnel to Google Cloud IoT for receiving config and PubSub messages.
+The device, designed using OnShape, is powered by a Raspberry Pi running a Flask web app for provisioning and an MQTT tunnel to Google Cloud IoT for receiving config and PubSub messages.
 Parts were 3D printed with PLA.

 <img src="images/switcherbot.jpg"/>